bubbafat/bubbafat.github.io/_posts/2025-12-27-Cricut-Maker-Replacing-Rollers-Step-By-Step.md

 Doing it all in reverse is all pretty straightforward but a few pieces of advice.

 - When putting the e-clips back on, start on the left side.
 Like before, you need to work around the gear.
 Basically you want to slide it onto the bar after the flange - there is a slight groove in it.
-I find it easiest to get it where I want with my finger and then push on it gently with needle-nose pliers.
+I found it easiest to get it seated with my finger and then push on it gently with needle-nose pliers.
 Go slow and don't drop it.
 - When putting the right-side clip on you might need to push the flange to get enough spacing for the e-clip.
-It's a tight fit but you didn't come this far to quit now.
 - Remember the silver screws go on the left side and the black screws go on the right and hold the motor bracket down.
 - When putting the body back on, pay attention to how everything is lining up.
 The back of the body has alignment grooves you need to get lined up correctly.
-- When putting the interior screws back in you might need to push against them or they will just push the plastic away.
+Once you get those interior screws in you don't want to realize there is an issue and have to remove them (ask me how I know!)
 - Make sure you don't have any leftover screws.
 - Give the whole thing a wipe down with some IPA and a paper towel - you probably transferred some grease around.

 You did it!

+<h2>Final Check</h2>

+With everything reassembled, now is a good time to do a quick sanity check.

+First, feed a cutting mat with some paper on it into the machine.
+You should be able to load and unload without any issues.
+The rubber wheels should be staying in place and gripping the mat correctly.

+Next, create a simple design in Design Studio and sent it to be cut.
+Again, watch the rollers for any sign that something is wrong.
+They should not be "walking" around and should be properly gripping the mat.

+If everything looks good - great!
+If not - start debugging!
+I'm confident you'll figure it out.